You can set Postgres connection URI as

 For development, you don't need an email provider.
 Chatwoot uses letter-opener gem to test emails locally

-For production use, use the following variables to set SMTP server.
+For production use, please configure the following variables.

 If you would like to use Mailchimp to send your emails, use the following environment variables: Note: Mandrill is the transactional email service for Mailchimp.
 You need to enable transactional email and login to mandrillapp.com.